jgroeneveld/attributed_object/README.md

   include ActiveModel::Model # for validations
   include AttributedObject::Coerce # for attributes
   attributed_object(
-    default_to: AttributedObject::TypeDefaults.new # or default_to: nil if you want to more AR like behavior )
+    default_to: AttributedObject::TypeDefaults.new, # or default_to: nil if you want to more AR like behavior
+    coerce_blanks_to_nil: true # this might be interesting if you dont want to have fields set with values when nothing was entered
+  )
 end
 ```